brent-shaw/scope5.js/README.md

 plane.scope5.js
 ---------------
+Used to create a plane on which graphs can be plotted.
+The planes can be sized and possitioned as an atomic unit.
 ```js
 function Plane(_x, _y, _width, _height)
 ```
+Once sized and placed, the plane can be named.
+Axes can be named and scaled so that wave proporties can be placed in perspective.

 wave.scope5.js
 --------------
+The wave library is used for plotting signals on a plane.
+The signal does not require a size or placement.
+Instead the signal is simply placed on a plane.
 ```js
 function Wave(_freq, _amp, _plane, _stroke)
 ```

 signal.scope5.js
 ----------------